 Moses assumes that every person is bound to be attracted to something and adore it.
 Let this something be our CREATOR.

-Hence there is a battle of attractions waged in our souls: the DOLATRY BATTLE.
+Hence there is a battle of attractions waged in our souls: the IDOLATRY BATTLE.

 It is a battle between two opposing ATTRACTIONS and FASCINATIONS.